nightroman/FarNet/trunk/RightWords/Readme.txt

 - Menu item "Highlighting" moved to the FarNet drawers menu.
 - "Auto highlighting file mask" moved to the FarNet options.
 - See RightWords.farconfig for the updated "Highlighting" macro.

+2.1.1

+The storage of the optional setting UserDictionaryDirectory changed from local to roaming (by a user request, to improve portability).
+If this path was set before then it has to be set again and the old *.local.settings file can be removed, UserDictionaryDirectory was the only local setting.

 http://code.google.com/p/farnet/downloads/list